 The Range and optional Oven in your motorhome operate on propane gas and will provide most of the functions of the range in your home.

 To Light Range Top Burners

-- Turn the desired burner knob counter-clockwise to the ON or LITE position (do NOT attempt to light more than one burner at a time). - Turn the SPARK knob clockwise one "click".
+- Turn the desired burner knob counterclockwise to the ON or LITE position (do NOT attempt to light more than one burner at a time). - Turn the SPARK knob, you will hear the igniter "click".